A.F.C. Richmond: Club fictional history

+The modern history of A.F.C.
+Richmond began with the appointment of Ted Lasso as manager.
+Lasso, an American college football coach with no previous experience in English football, was appointed by owner Rebecca Welton as part of an attempt to undermine the club.
+His arrival alongside Coach Beard was met with scepticism from sections of the club and the media, with journalist Trent Crimm of The Independent initially predicting that he would fail.
+Lasso subsequently introduced an unconventional approach to coaching, placing emphasis on the development of players both on and off the pitch.

-In Season 1, Richmond has a torrid time on the pitch in the series, culminating in a heart-wrenching relegation from the Premier League following a dramatic last-day defeat.
+In Season 1, Richmond has a tough time on the pitch in the series, culminating in a heart-wrenching relegation from the Premier League following a dramatic last-day defeat.
 The relegation proves to be the changing moment.
 In their season in the Championship, the team finds their rhythm again, comes together as one under Lasso's guidance, and earns their way back into the top tier.

-In Season 3, the rivalry with West Ham United becomes a focal point, especially after Nathan Shelley, the former assistant coach, joins West Ham as their new manager under the ownership of Rupert Mannion, Rebecca's ex-husband.
-This increases the stakes of the story even more, as AFC Richmond has to fight both on the pitch and in the media spotlight to be taken seriously and not as underdogs.
+During the 2021–22 season, AFC Richmond's coaching staff underwent changes as Nathan Shelley, who had previously worked as the club's kit man before becoming an assistant coach, became dissatisfied with his position at the club.
+At the end of the season, Shelley left Richmond and joined West Ham United, which was owned by Rupert Mannion, the former husband of Richmond owner Rebecca Welton.
+His departure established West Ham as a rival to Richmond.
+AFC Richmond's relationship with West Ham United becomes more complicated after Shelley becomes West Ham's manager(fictional).

 Notable events

 Match against Manchester City

 A significant and emotionally charged match for A.F.C.
 Richmond in Ted Lasso takes place in Season 2, Episode 8 ("Man City"), during the FA Cup semi-final against Manchester City F.C.
-Held at the Etihad Stadium, the game results in a heavy 5–0 loss for Richmond, emphasizing the disparity in skill and experience between the two teams.
+Held at Wembley Stadium, the game results in a heavy 5–0 loss for Richmond, emphasizing the disparity in skill and experience between the two teams.

 Although the match ends in a decisive loss, the emotional aftermath prompts an exchange between assistant coach Beard and head coach Ted Lasso, while also triggering personal revelations for several players.
 Notably, Jamie Tartt confronts his abusive father in a tense locker room encounter, which becomes a catalyst for his personal growth and contributes to a renewed sense of unity within the team.

 The match against Manchester City also reinforces the show's exploration of mental health, emotional vulnerability, and the importance of support within a team setting.
-Ted’s struggle with panic attacks and Jamie’s confrontation with his traumatic past are central to the episode, signaling a tonal shift from the show’s earlier comedic focus to a more emotionally nuanced approach to character development.
+Ted's struggle with panic attacks and Jamie's confrontation with his traumatic past are central to the episode, signaling a tonal shift from the show's earlier comedic focus to a more emotionally nuanced approach to character development.

-Although fictional, the depiction of Manchester City reflects their real-life dominance in English football, reinforcing the authenticity of Ted Lasso’s footballing world.
+Although fictional, the depiction of Manchester City reflects their real-life dominance in English football, reinforcing the authenticity of Ted Lasso's footballing world.
 The match further enhances the credibility of A.F.C.
-Richmond’s underdog narrative as the team continues its journey toward redemption.
+Richmond's underdog narrative as the team continues its journey toward redemption.